top of page

 · Hands-on workshop ·

-[REGISTRATION FOR THE WORKSHOP IS CLOSED] On Thursday the 3th of October - the day before the conference - we'll organise another creative hands-on workshop!
+On Thursday the 3th of October - the day before the conference - we organised another creative hands-on workshop!

-In the morning, Eva Hilhorst of visual news platform Drawing The Times teaches how to illustrate a news story within your own visual language.
+In the morning, Eva Hilhorst of visual news platform Drawing The Times taught how to illustrate a news story within your own visual language.
 [Deze workshop is in het Nederlands]

-In the afternoon, you're going to discover other ways of visual storytelling than the standard infographics with Kontinentalist from Singapore.
+In the afternoon, we discovered other ways of visual storytelling than the standard infographics with Kontinentalist from Singapore.
 From interactive scrollpages to comics, and from clickable graphics to social media visuals, it's all there.
 [This workshop is in English]

 General info